Roasted peach massaman with seasonal vegetables, peanuts & coriander

 10g coriander leaves, to garnish

-Pour the vegetable / coconut oil into a large, non-stick pan and place over a medium heat.
-Add the massaman curry paste and fry, stirring and scraping constantly using a metal spatula, to prevent the paste sticking to the bottom of the pan.
-After a few minutes, add the peanuts and fry for a further 15 minutes or so until the paste starts to darken and the mixture smells of one entity, rather than individual components.
+Fry the Curry Paste: Pour the vegetable or coconut oil into a large, non-stick pan over medium heat.
+Add the massaman curry paste and fry, stirring constantly with a metal spatula to prevent sticking.
+After a few minutes, add the peanuts and fry for about 15 minutes until the paste darkens and the aroma becomes cohesive.

-Meanwhile, preheat the oven to 200˚C/gas mark 6.
-Brush a little oil onto the cut surfaces of the peaches and sprinkle with a pinch of salt and sugar.
-Place on a baking tray lined with baking parchment and roast in the oven for 20 minutes until golden brown and softened.
-Remove and keep warm.
-Alternatively, (and preferable for me) brush the peaches with oil and barbecue them until soft and charred, then sprinkle with sugar and sea salt a few minutes before taking them off the heat.
+Grill the Peaches: Preheat the oven to 200˚C/gas mark 6.
+Brush the cut surfaces of the peaches with a little oil and sprinkle with salt and sugar.
+Roast on a baking tray lined with parchment for 20 minutes until golden brown and soft.
+Alternatively, brush the peaches with oil and barbecue them until soft and charred, sprinkling with sugar and sea salt just before removing them from the heat.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.